sagwl96/pcd-publisher-ros/README.md

 ### Usage

-The program takes two arguments
+The program takes two arguments:

---directory -> paste the directory path to where your pcd files are stored --rate -> the rate at which to publish the pointclouds
+--directory -> paste the directory path to where your pcd files are stored

+--rate -> the rate at which to publish the pointclouds

 # Example: